 at the start of each subframe where and is configured by higher layers.
 The EPDCCH set to which the EPDCCH associated with the demodulation reference signal belong is denoted .

 For BL/CE UEs, the same scrambling sequence is applied per subframe to the demodulation reference signal associated with MPDCCH for a given block of subframes.
+The subframe number of the first subframe in each block of consecutive subframes, denoted as , satisfies .
 For the block of subframes, the scrambling sequence generator shall be initialised with

 where